saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

     physics makes the entire universe, panchatanmatra are energies that governs inside and outside of an organism and the universe.
 description: >-
-  Ayurveda is the ultimate science for health and for person who want to live a healthy, prosperous and spiritual life.This summer turn within yourself and discover a new universe within yourself waiting for you to tap into the miracle working of your body mind and spirit for your growth development and
+  Ayurveda is the ultimate science for health and for person who wants to live a healthy, prosperous and spiritual life.This summer turn within yourself and discover a new universe within yourself waiting for you to tap into the miracle working of your body mind and spirit for your growth development and